France looks to enshrine emergency anti-terror laws in constitution

 There are an estimated 3.5 million French people with a second nationality in the country.

-Justice Minister Christiane Taubira had voiced doubts over the citizenship clause and wrongly stated it would be dropped.
-She said on Wednesday that the final word went to Hollande.
+Justice Minister Christiane Taubira had voiced doubts over the citizenship clause and wrongly stated it would be dropped, but was overruled by Hollande.

 “Everyone has a right to their doubts, their queries, their questions,” Valls told reporters when asked about Taubira’s position on removing citizenship.